 The PCC grant will help the nonprofit reach its goal to host 50 free community meals per week, and to allow community members to bring home produce, plant starts and garden utensils to help them grow food on their own.
 Food is grown through the nonprofit’s Alleycat Acres Urban Farm Network, a program operating on four farm sites in Seattle.

 “We primarily serve community members living or working near our farm sites.
-We serve a majority of low-income, BIPOC individuals and families, and we are intentional about offering services that support their participation—such as translation or growing culturally appropriate foods that they are likely to need for traditional recipes…” the organization said in a grant application.
+We serve a majority of low-income, Black, Indigenous, and people of color (BIPOC) individuals and families, and we are intentional about offering services that support their participation – such as translation or growing culturally appropriate foods that they are likely to need for traditional recipes…” the organization said in a grant application.

 “We are aware that health is a systemic issue for many communities and we are deeply concerned about the increased risks that low-income and BIPOC communities will face due to the pandemic and economic crisis we find ourselves facing.
 It is more important than ever to provide free-of cost solutions so that everyone can eat something healthy every day.”

 Founded in 2013, the co-op’s purpose is “to empower farmworker communities to control their own destinies through democratic, participatory and collective ownership over their labor, bodies, sources of income, daily activities and the land where they live and work,” according to its grant application.
 Operated by immigrant farmworkers who are majority Mixteco and Triqui, its food access work includes providing produce and eggs at low or no cost to Birchwood Food Desert Fighters in Bellingham serving a working class, multi-racial community.
 It also provides produce to food banks.